Context Tree Prior Distributions based on Node Weighting with exact Bayes Factors: Introduction

-The CTW algorithm, for example, recursively calculates the weighted probability of a sequence, which corresponds to the evidence under a prior distribution characterized by a branching process with a fixed branching probability of $1/2$ at all nodes.
-Generalizations of this procedure are proposed by \cite{kontoyiannis2022bayesiancontexttreesmodelling}, extending the result to distributions with any fixed branching probability and providing a more complete Bayesian framework. \cite{Nakahara_2022} introduced an even more general distribution that allows different branching probabilities for each node and also has the property mentioned above.
+The CTW algorithm, for example, recursively calculates the weighted probability of a sequence, which corresponds to the evidence under a prior distribution characterized by a branching process with a fixed branching probability of $1/2$ at all inner nodes.
+Generalizations of this procedure are proposed by \cite{kontoyiannis2022bayesiancontexttreesmodelling}.
+They extend the result to distributions with any fixed branching probability and provide a more complete Bayesian framework. \cite{4458049} introduced an even more general class of prior distributions that allows different branching probabilities for each node and also has the property mentioned above.
 In parallel, methods that generalize the Context Tree Maximizing (CTM) algorithm \citep{531122} have also been developed for these distributions.
 These procedures correspond to obtaining a maximum a posteriori (MAP) tree under the Bayesian perspective.
-Therefore, considering distributions of this form as prior ensures both exact posterior distributions and methods for obtaining a posterior mode tree.

-A key point here is that the class of distributions generated by branching processes is quite restrictive, not including, for example, the uniform distribution over the tree space, which is a natural uninformative prior.
-In this work, we introduce a new class of distributions on trees which incorporates the aforementioned ones and whose elements, when considered as prior distribution, preserve both the recursive computation of the evidence and the method for determining a MAP tree.
-This class is more flexible, as it contains, for example, the uniform distribution as well as other distributions that may be useful for hypothesis testing involving tree structures.
-The extension of the recursive methods for this class can be seen as generalizations of the CTW and CTM algorithms, allowing other weighting schemes.

-We discuss possible choices of prior distributions and conduct a simulation study to compare them in different scenarios, including the distribution utilized in \cite{kontoyiannis2022bayesiancontexttreesmodelling}.
-In each model, we analyze the value of evidence and evaluate the discrepancy between the MAP estimators and the true trees.
-Some distributions may perform better than others in both criteria, depending on the nature of the data source.
-Furthermore, from the fact that certain hypotheses can be expressed by choosing specific prior distributions that fit our framework and the marginal likelihood can be calculated exactly and efficiently, we can perform hypothesis tests using the Bayes Factor \citep{Kass01061995}.
-This leads to results such as the estimation of the maximal depth via depth tests and model selection.